sw523ss/is601-miniproject1/python101.md

 ### Some Detail:

-###Classification of Design Patterns
+### Classification of Design Patterns
+---
 **Creational Patterns**: These are concerned with creating objects.
+---
-**Structural Patterns**: These patterns describe relationship between objects.
-**Behavioral Patterns**: Interaction between different objects.
+**Structural Patterns**: These patterns describe relationship between objects.**Behavioral Patterns**: Interaction between different objects.
 The strategy pattern aka “The Policy Pattern" is one of the most frequently used Behavioral Pattern.
 The main goal of this pattern is to enable a client class to choose between different algorithms or procedures to complete the same task.

+--
 ### To visualize: